 You are here

-The time taken for a sound to achieve its maximum amplitude.
-Drums have a fast attack, whereas bowed strings have a slow attack.
+The time taken for a sound to achieve its maximum amplitude, or for an electronic device to reach the full extent of its action.
+Drums generally have a fast attack, whereas bowed strings typically have a slow attack.
 In compressors and gates, the attack time equates to how quickly the processor can reduce the signal level.

 A system used to reduce the amount of data needed to represent some information, such as an audio signal.
 Lossless audio data reduction systems, (eg. FLAC and ALAC) can fully and precisely reconstruct the original audio data with bit-accuracy, but the amount of data reduction is rarely much more than 2:1.
 Lossy data audio reduction systems (eg. MPEG, AAC, AC3 and others) permanently discard audio information that is deemed to have been 'masked' by more prominent sounds.
 The original data can never be retrieved, but the reduction in total data can be considerable (12:1 is common).

 Signals in the range of human audio audibility.
-Nominally 20Hz to 20kHz.
+Measured in Hertz and nominally between 20Hz and 20kHz.

 A hardware device which acts as the physical bridge between the computer’s workstation software and the recording environment.
 An audio interface may be connected to the computer (via USB, Thunderbolt, FireWire, Dante, AVB or other current communication protocols) to pass audio and MIDI data to and from the computer.
 Audio Interfaces are available with a wide variety of different facilities including microphone preamps, DI inputs, analogue line inputs, ADAT or S/PDIF digital inputs, analogue line and digital outputs, headphone outputs, and so on.
 The smallest audio interfaces provide just two channels in and out, while the largest may offer 30 or more.